Arin-Talavadekar/Trader-Behavior-Insights/README.md

-# 📊 Trader Behavior vs Market Sentiment Analysis
+# 📊 Trader Behaviour vs Market Sentiment Analysis

 ## 📑 Overview
-This repository contains an exploratory data analysis (EDA) examining the relationship between trader performance and market sentiment using historical Hyistorical data and Bitcoin's Fear-Greed Index.
+This repository contains an exploratory data analysis (EDA) examining the relationship between trader performance and market sentiment using historical data and Bitcoin's Fear-Greed Index.

-The goal is to uncover behavioral patterns and deliver actionable insights for sentiment-aware trading strategies.
+The goal is to uncover behavioural patterns and deliver actionable insights for sentiment-aware trading strategies.

 ---------
 ## 📊 Datasets Used